-In calculating the effect on pre-tax earnings of a one (1) percentage point parallel shift in the yield curve and by applying the discounted future cash flow, interest rate risk on the closing date was +/- SEK 19 million (12).
+In a calculation of a one (1) percentage-point change in the market interest rate, net interest income for the next 12 months would increase/decrease by SEK 54 million (55), based on interest-bearing assets and liabilities on the closing date.
+A one (1) percentage-point parallel shift in the yield curve and by applying the discounted future cash flow, interest rate risk on equity on the closing date was +/- SEK 6 million (10).

 Currency risk arises when the value of assets and liabilities in foreign currency translated to SEK change because exchange rates fluctuate.
 The main currencies for the operations are: SEK, NOK, DKK and EUR.
 There are also currency flows in, for example, GBP, CHF and USD.

 The vast majority of the Group’s exchange-rate risk is of a strategic and structural nature.
 The Group’s exposure to currency risks that impact earnings is managed continuously.